 As competition intensifies, premium destinations will need to balance scale with exclusivity, combine data with creativity, and integrate digital without losing identity.
 Switzerland is already navigating this balance.

 In the digital age, even the most iconic destinations cannot rely on reputation alone.
-They must evolve --- not by abandoning what makes them unique, but by translating it into formats, platforms, and strategies that resonate today.
+The brands must evolve — not by abandoning what makes them unique, but by translating it into formats, platforms, and strategies that resonate today.
 Switzerland shows that this is possible.
-But it also shows that doing it well requires something rare: discipline.
+The case also shows that doing it well requires something rare: discipline.